 In the second of a two-part conversation, Great Place to Work CEO Cathal Divilly is joined by Yvonne Frost, VP of Employee Experience with Poppulo.
-Yvonne is also the most recent recipient of The Great Place to Work Ambassador Award.
+Yvonne is also the most recent recipient of the Great Place to Work Ambassador Award.
 In this episode, you will hear about the role of trust in leadership, the necessity of engaging with employee feedback, and the connection between trust and genuine feedback.
 Yvonne also discusses building credibility as an HR practitioner, managing morale and expectations, and how to action feedback.
 You will also learn about managing meeting fatigue, learning from mistakes and much more.

 Subscribe and Listen on: